 We evaluate our proposed MeTRNN model with publicly available text datasets as well as EHRs by comparing its performance on the word prediction tasks against other baselines.
 We also conduct a case study on EHRs that shows the effectiveness of MeTRNN for learning meaningful and useful topics.
 All methods are implemented in PyTorch [40] and trained on an Ubuntu server with Intel Xeon E-5 2680v2 @2.8GHz CPUs and Nvidia Tesla K40m GPUs.
 Note that our model training can be easily implemented in a multi-node and multi-GPU environment by using data parallel approach supported by torch.distributed API.
-We will release the source code of the models described in this paper.

-TABLE I

-Size in number of words and document meta-information type.
+TABLE I Size in number of words and document meta-information type.
 M=million, K=thousand.